 Meaningful connection is inherent to the definition of engagement.
-Therefore, any patient engagement platform you choose should enable bidirectional communication.
+Therefore, any patient engagement platform you choose should enable bidirectional communication, specifically text-based messaging.
 That is to say, patients should be able to respond to and initiate contact with your health system.

 - Keyword Actions and chatbot functionality

 Not every interaction with patients needs staff input.
 This is why the use of keywords and chatbots is a trend within patient engagement ideas.
-A patient engagement platform should allow for automated responses to common questions, such as, “Where are you located?”
+A patient engagement software solution should allow for automated responses to common questions, such as, “Where are you located?”
 The platform should also allow keywords to trigger automations, such as scheduling a ride with Uber Health for patients who need a lift.

 - Sentiment analysis

 Since patient engagement involves understanding patients on a deeper, emotional level, one of the best patient engagement ideas is to leverage sentiment analysis technology.
-By analyzing a patient’s sentiment, providers are able to recognize when patients are frustrated and respond promptly — before patients take to Twitter or receive a CAHPS survey.
+By analyzing a patient’s sentiment, providers are able to recognize when a patient is frustrated or happy and respond promptly — before patients take to Twitter or receive a CAHPS survey.

 - Multilingual support

 Some of your patients speak a language other than English, and so should your patient engagement platform.

 - EMR integration

-A patient engagement platform should integrate with your EMR.
+A patient engagement software solution should integrate with your EMR.
 For example, the platform should be able to receive information from the EMR, such as a referral or recall, and write back to the EMR.